Table Per Subclass using Annotation

 You need to create the persistent classes representing the inheritance.
 Let's create the three classes for the above hierarchy:File: Employee.java File: Regular_Employee.java File: Contract_Employee.java

-2) create configuration file
+3)Create the configuration file

 Open the hibernate.cgf.xml file, and add an entry of mapping resource like this: